 - Insufficient driver screening or training

-How Can Miami Lawyer, Sean M. Cleary, Help?
+How Can Miami Accident Lawyer, Sean M. Cleary, Help?

-Statistics claim 17,000 American kids are treated in emergency rooms every year after being injured on buses.
+Statistics claim 17,000 American kids are treated in emergency rooms every year after they have been injured on buses.

-The multiple resulting injuries caused by school bus accidents and wearing/not wearing seat belts may involve taking action against the school bus driver, the school bus operator or the school district.
-These cases are different from regular car accidents.
+The multiple resulting injuries, for example, whiplash, brain injuries, head injuries, neck injuries caused by school bus accidents and wearing/not wearing seat belts may involve taking action against the school bus driver, the school bus operator or the school district.
+These car accident cases are different from regular car accidents.

-The Law Offices of Sean M. Cleary bring to the table the ability to quickly analyze such cases and investigate who/what caused the accident and then take the right steps to get compensation for the victims.
+The Law Offices of Sean M. Cleary bring to the table the ability to quickly analyze such injury cases and investigate who or what caused the automobile accident and then take the right steps to get fair compensation for the victims.

-If you or someone you know has been injured in an incident involving a school bus, you should contact The Law Offices of Sean M. Cleary as soon as possible to ensure that evidence is collected and that all necessary action is taken to secure the claim.
+If you or someone you know has been injured in a Florida car accident involving a school bus, you should contact The Law Offices of Sean M. Cleary as soon as possible to ensure that evidence is collected and that all necessary action is taken to secure the injury claim.

 We will make sure that you will receive coverage for your losses and medical expenses.